burst-apps-team/burst-wiki/cip.md

 When the CIP draft is complete, the CIP editor will assign the CIP a number, label it as Standards Track, Informational, or Process, and move the submitted text to the CIPs repository.

-The CIP editor rewievs incoming CIPs for their formal completeness and will not unreasonably reject a CIP.
+The CIP editor reviews incoming CIPs for their formal completeness and will not unreasonably reject a CIP.

 Reasons for rejecting CIPs include duplication of effort, disregard for formatting rules, being too unfocused or too broad, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the Burstcoin philosophy.